panzi/u4pak/README.md

 Unpack, pack, list, test and mount Unreal Engine 4 .pak archives.

+**NOTE:** I've wrote an [alternative version](https://github.com/panzi/rust-u4pak) of this in Rust and compiled a [self-contained binary](https://github.com/panzi/rust-u4pak/releases) for Windows users.
+So there is no hassle with installing Python, plus it adds a way to supply command line arguments via a file that you can associate with the binary so you only need to double click that.
+It is also faster, mainly because it uses multi-threading.
+(Note that it's command line arguments are sligthly different.)

 Basic usage:

     u4pak.py list <archive>                 - list contens of .pak archive